raventid/avantgarde/README.md

   Sleep(bed : Bed =)
 ```

+TODO: Parallelism and concurrency described with components.

+Current open questions:

-After some consideration typeclasses aka Haskell class looks like a natural way to handle some actions on components.
+1) After some consideration typeclasses aka Haskell class looks like a natural way to handle some actions on components.
 The problem is that it defeats a part of original idea about language semantics.

 ```